-The key to snatching victory from the jaws of defeat is to use a variety of strategies to maintain the momentum of the discussion, and where possible, lead them to where they can maximise their own learning
+The key to snatching victory from the jaws of defeat is to use a variety of strategies to maintain the momentum of the discussion, and where possible, lead them to where they can maximize their own learning

 How to teach controversial subjects in the ESL classroom

 - Do they know the topic?
 Before proposing a debate/discussion topic it is probably best to make sure the students know something about the topic beforehand.
-Are you able to providing supporting material to get them thinking about the topic.
+Are you able to providing supporting material to get them thinking about the topic?
 Using Youtube, newspaper cutouts, and audio broadcasts (think Soundcloud) to inform them.
 But even so, if you are teaching adult or more mature students, they might be able to inform each other.
 You could be surprised by what they already know, given their own life experiences.
 Encourage them to volunteer information and have them share what they may have already read.

 - Let both sides be heard.
 Everyone has their own biases and during a classroom discussion try not to let your own opinions manifest themselves.
 Your role as the moderator requires you to be impartial while moving the discussion along.
-Bringing in all views and opinions keeps the talk fast moving and engages all the students.
+Bringing in all views and opinions keeps the talk fast-moving and engages all the students.
 Allow for time for each point to be explored and give time for students to think of a counter-point.
 As the debate rages on don’t forget to seed new vocabulary and phrases as a when they need it.

 - Encourage discussion.
 Once each side of the debate has been made known you can use comprehension check questions to ensure the students have understood the core of the debate.
-If your debate topics is about cloning you can ask the following questions; Are designer babies needed?
+If your debate topics are about cloning you can ask the following questions; Are designer babies needed?
 The answer would be ‘no’.
 Could they be made?
 The answer would be ‘yes’.
 Before the ‘main debate’ you can have students gather into groups and create a list of points to support their side of the topic.
 Once completed they should be able to take part in a class debate as they have a working understanding of the issues.
 If you feel they are not confident enough to do this then they can remain in groups and as a class simply review the points.
 You can use word maps and debating phrases while you do this.
 Lastly, don’t forget to step in if two students dominate the discussion or seem to bully others.
 Don’t be afraid to take control when needed.

 - Let your opinion be known.
 Once the students have had their turn you can try to give your ‘final thought’, this can be a combination of the most appropriate answer to the topic or simply what your personal view is.
 You would be surprised by how revealing your own viewpoint can simply polarise the students or make them jump aboard your train of thought.
 By letting the students show their opinions first reduces the pressure to conform to their teacher’s point of view.
 This strategy eliminates this common student dilemma.
 Stress the importance of standing within your own truth and have them feel comfortable expressing their own ideas.
-Giving the freedom and support to be themselves can help them acquire a new found confidence.
+Giving the freedom and support to be themselves can help them acquire a newfound confidence.

 - Oxford Style debating.
 Now that you have heard all possible thoughts on the subject you can now return to the original question presented to the group.
 Now, taking a leaf out of the Oxford Style of debating you can have students think about how their opinion has changed over the course of the class.
 By comparing their ‘before’ and ‘after’ viewpoint they can become more aware of how discussion can sway or persuade them.